u01jmg3/docs/localization.md

     echo __('messages.welcome', ['name' => 'dayle']);

-If your placeholder contains all capital letters, or only has its first letter capitalized, the translated value will be capitalized accordingly:
+If your placeholder contains all capital letters or only has its first letter capitalized, the translated value will be capitalized accordingly:

     'welcome' => 'Welcome, :NAME', // Welcome, DAYLE 'goodbye' => 'Goodbye, :Name', // Goodbye, Dayle